Lawn & Garden

 The Monroe County Extension Office provides the following information and programs:

-Winter Plant Clinics will be held in Key West, Marathon, and Key Largo, starting in October and ending in April 2017.
+Regional Plant Clinics will be held in Key West and Key Largo, starting in October and ending in April 2017.

 For more information about Plant Clinics, click here.